vemorsta/operating_system_lab/README.md

 ```bash
 ps -p 1 -o comm=
 ```
-- If output is systemd, you are using systemd.
+- If output is` systemd`, you are using systemd.

-- If output is init or sysv, you are on SysVinit.
+- If output is `init `or` sysv`, you are on SysVinit.

 **2. List services**